-Applying learning theories and technical knowledge associated with instructional design, data collection, data analysis, and effectively communicate in enriched ways to clearly deliver messages, engage audiences, and address legal/ethical/political implications of design in work settings.
+These two projects exemplify my ability to apply learning theories and technical knowledge associated with instructional design, data collection, and data analysis; to effectively communicate in enriched ways to clearly deliver messages; to engage audiences; and to address legal/ethical/political implications of design in work settings.

 This instructional video was created as the final product for EDIT 6500e.
 It is a ten-minute video created for novice instrumental musicians who want to learn more about tuning, intonation, and how to listen for tuning issues in their own playing.
 The video uses simple motion graphics to provide visual explanations for auditory concepts, includes dialogue to walk learners through the material, and provides learners with two practice activities to apply their skills, one of which serves as a closing "self-assessment."View Details